When most people start working with WordPress they get accustomed to routinely implementing all their changes on their live production site.

 Staging Site Overview

 What’s the alternative to performing all updates on the live site then?
-Simple: Create a staging site.
+Simple: Create a clone – often called a staging site.

 A staging site, also known as a test or development site, is a duplicate WordPress site you use when implementing large scale or risky changes.
 The site is either a copy of an existing production site you want to change or is a fresh site you’d like to work on before implementing production.